Florida Search and Seizure Laws

-At the center of the controversy over the FBI’s recent surprise visit to former president Trump’s Mar-a-Lago home is one of America’s bedrock principles.
+The federal search warrant at the center of the controversy over the FBI’s recent surprise visit to former president Trump’s Mar-a-Lago home involves one of America’s bedrock principles.
 The Fourth Amendment to the United States Constitution established “the right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures.”

 Critics questioned the motives and methods of the U.S. Department of Justice, casting the search as a lawless intrusion by overreaching government agents, while federal law enforcement officials defended the action as entirely legal and proper.